What is metal saw blade? Explanation of materials and blade types!

 Compared to cemented carbide, it has inferior wear resistance but is superior in toughness and can be cut at higher speeds.Today, powder metallurgy is used to refine the structure and create even higher alloys.

-The formation of highly wear-resistant coatings such as titanium nitride (TiN) on the surfaces of "sintered high-speed (tool) steel" (powdered high speed steel) and physical vapor deposition (PVD) methods is actively being carried out.
-Cemented carbide, including these, is used as a material for tools used in metal processing in areas where toughness is lacking, mainly drills, end mills, and metal saw blades.
+"Sintered high-speed (tool) steel" (powdered high-speed steel) and highly wear-resistant coatings such as titanium nitride (TiN) on the surface by physical vapor deposition (PVD) are widely used, and these and other hard alloys are used as materials for tools used in metal processing in areas where the toughness is insufficient, mainly drills, end mills, and metal saw blades.

-In addition, high-speed steel with added cobalt is especially called "cobalt high-speed steel" and has higher tempering resistance and high-temperature hardness, and is used for drilling stainless steel that is exposed to higher temperatures during machining.
-Masu.
+In addition, high-speed steel with cobalt added is specifically called "cobalt high-speed steel" and has better resistance to tempering and high-temperature hardness, and is used for drilling stainless steel, which is exposed to higher temperatures during processing.

 The Japanese Industrial Standards (JIS) specifies 13 types of high-speed steel as "JIS G4403."
 Among these, high-speed steel is identified by the symbol ``SKH'' preceding the number, which stands for Steel, Kougu (tool), and High-speed.